lj-ditrapani/SWE430/markdown/example1.markdown

 Count Upper-case Characters
 ---------------------------

-We will start by creating an empty function with the appropriate name attached to the stringStat object.
+We will start by creating an empty function with the appropriate name attached to the stringInfo object.

-    var stringStat = {};
+    var stringInfo = {};

-    stringStat.countUpperCaseLetters = function() {
+    stringInfo.countUpperCaseLetters = function() {
     };

-    window.stringStat = stringStat;
+    window.stringInfo = stringInfo;

 Now the "Count upper-case characters" test assertions each fail with an `undefined` result.
 Let's fill in the function to take in a string parameter and count the number of upper-case letters found in the string.
 The function should initialize a count variable to 0, loop through each character in the string and add one to the count if the character is an upper-case letter.
 Looking at the table on the
 [ASCII][]
 Wikipedia page, we can see that upper-case characters have code values between 64 and 90 inclusive, so these will be the values we will use to compare the character code value against.

-    stringStat.countUpperCaseLetters = function(string) {
+    stringInfo.countUpperCaseLetters = function(string) {
         var i, code, count = 0;
         for (i = 0; i < string.length; i += 1) {
             code = string.charCodeAt(i);